 YOU CAN MAKE THIS BAKED PASTA RECIPE EVEN FASTER

-For a super easy weeknight dinner this baked ziti with sausage, while already fuss-free, can be streamlined even further by using variations of these ingredients:
+For a super easy weeknight dinner this easy baked ziti with sausage, while already fuss-free, can be streamlined even further by using variations of these ingredients:

 - Garlic.
 You can use fresh cloves and then peel and mince them as directed in the recipe.
 OR…